-Options to purchase 74,300 shares and 150,000 shares of common stock were not included in the computation of diluted earnings per share for 2013 and 2012, respectively, because the options' exercise prices were greater than the average market price for the common stock and the effect would have been antidilutive.
-In addition, the dilutive effect of restricted stock units totaling 33,000, 20,400, and 28,500 shares of common stock was not included in the computation of diluted earnings per share in 2014, 2013, and 2012, respectively, as the effect would have been antidilutive or, for unvested performance-based restricted stock units, the performance conditions had not been met as of the end of the reporting periods during the year.
+Options to purchase 74,300 shares of common stock were not included in the computation of diluted earnings per share for 2013 because the options' exercise prices were greater than the average market price for the common stock and the effect would have been antidilutive.
+In addition, the dilutive effect of RSUs totaling 23,100, 33,000, and 20,400 shares of common stock was not included in the computation of diluted earnings per share in 2015, 2014, and 2013, respectively, as the effect would have been antidilutive or, for unvested performance-based RSUs, the performance conditions had not been met as of the end of the reporting periods during the year.

-14. Accumulated Other Comprehensive Items
+13. Accumulated Other Comprehensive Items